Head-up display: Automobiles

-Developmental / experimental uses
+Further development and experimental uses

 HUDs have been proposed or are being experimentally developed for a number of other applications.
-In the military, a HUD can be used to overlay tactical information such as the output of a laser rangefinder or squadmate locations to infantrymen.
+In military settings, a HUD can be used to overlay tactical information such as the output of a laser rangefinder or squadmate locations to infantrymen.
 A prototype HUD has also been developed that displays information on the inside of a swimmer's goggles or of a scuba diver's mask.
-HUD systems that project information directly onto the wearer's retina with a low-powered laser (virtual retinal display) are also in experimentation.
+HUD systems that project information directly onto the wearer's retina with a low-powered laser (virtual retinal display) are also being tested.

-Head-up displays can perform real-time language translation.
+A HUD product developed in 2012 could perform real-time language translation.
+In an implementation of an Optical head-mounted display, the EyeTap product allows superimposed computer-generated graphic files to be displayed on a lens.
+The Google Glass was another early product.